 Steamed asparagus

-Steamed asparagus will be bright green color and slightly crispy once it's cooked, and it's probably the healthiest way to enjoy asparagus.
+Once steamed, asparagus will be bright green and slightly crispy, and it’s probably the healthiest way to enjoy asparagus.

 To steam asparagus, you will only need asparagus, water, and a steamer basket.
 Here's how to steam fresh asparagus; place the asparagus spears in a steamer basket in a pan with just enough water to cover the bottom of the pan.